Top 10 Apps For Home Security Systems

 Alarm.com home security works with Guardian as well as a variety of alarm companies.
 The app functions so well that companies often choose it over creating their own.
 It’s compatible with smartphones, tablets, apple watch, voice controlled devices, Apple TV and Amazon Fire.
 Alarm.com also has a smooth interface that provides a quality user experience.
-All these factors and their great support have us ranking Alarm.com the #1 security app to use with Guardian Security or any other applicable companies.
+All these factors and their great support have us ranking Alarm.com the #1 security app to use with Guardian or any other applicable security company.

 2. Skybell HD

 Skybell is the go to video doorbell app.
 It’s easily installed, works like a charm and has the best rating of the video apps in the app store.
 Skybell is simple.
 It’s strictly a hi def video doorbell that shoots video to your phone.
 But, it’s the one that works.
 When it comes to smart home apps, stability is key.
 The camera also integrates seamlessly into alarm.com

 Broview is most likely the least visually appealing smart home app on the market.
 It looks like it was designed at the beginning of the internet.
 It makes me think of my iPhone 1.
 It is also cameras-only.
 However, it has proven with it’s 2014 dated interface to be one of the most reliable security apps on the market.
 Not to mention, not being proprietary gives you the freedom to hook it up to most camera systems.

 Ring.com is a simple, easy to use application that hooks up to your doorbell camera.
 It is proprietary, so you will have to use their camera.
 There are reports of the camera only recording people walking away, being set off by cars driving by or not loading.
 Aside from a few issues with connectivity and motion detection zone it is for the most part reported to be a positive experience.